The world looks best in a portrait mode. So does our website :)

 It was not an empty claim.
 Brand Tata Salt had arisen out of a national need to supplement the iodine-deficient diets of a large swathe of the population.
 The company accepted the challenge of producing and marketing iodised salt to tackle iodine deficiency disorders, rife in the country then.

-The company accepted the responsibility of finding a solution to the health crisis.
 The product it created went on to define the market for iodised salt in India and made a sizeable dent in the problem of iodine deficiency plaguing the nation.

 "As India marches towards the landmark of becoming a $5 trillion economy, Tata Chemicals looks to participate in this journey by creating sustainable shared value for all its stakeholders with a focus on green chemistry."

-—R Mukundan, MD, Tata Chemicals
+—R Mukundan, Managing Director, Tata Chemicals

 As India marches towards the landmark of becoming a $5 trillion economy, Tata Chemicals looks to participate in this journey by creating sustainable shared value for all its stakeholders with a focus on green chemistry.”